cargo-bins/cargo-binstall/README.md

 First you'll need to install `cargo-binstall` either via `cargo install cargo-binstall` (and it'll have to compile, sorry...), or by grabbing a pre-compiled version from the [releases](https://github.com/ryankurte/cargo-binstall/releases) page and putting that on your path.
 It's like there's a problem we're trying to solve?

 If a project supports `binstall` you can then install binaries via `cargo binstall NAME` where `NAME` is the name of the crate.
-We hope the defaults will work without configuration in some cases, however, different projects have wildly different configurations so some further work may be required to support `binstall` in your project, see [Usage](#Usage) for details.
+We hope the defaults will work without configuration in _some_ cases, however, different projects have wildly different configurations.
+You may need to add some cargo metadata to support `binstall` in your project, see [Usage](#Usage) for details.

 ## Features